dionysis11/infSystems/README.md

-# TrenWalker
+# Trenkwalder

-TrenWalker is a website for managing resumes and job applications.
+Trenkwalder is a website for managing resumes and job applications.
 It provides users with the ability to upload, edit, and delete their resumes, as well as apply for job openings.

 ## Features